RenanFrancaDev/streaming_plataform/README.md

 ## Status

-Project base and components are being created
+Project base and components are being created.

 ## Install